 Black limestone (multi-section - 10 pieces) slab with Islamic Inscription dedicating it to Sultan Mahmud, son of Abu Said of the Timurid Dynasty.
 Dated A.H.
-871 (1466 AD).
+871 (1466 CE).
 Arabic inscription, written in Siwani.
 A Muslim prayer, beginning "In the name of Gd, the Merciful, the Compassionate; Praise be to Gd....etc."
-The inscription explains that this (mosque or sepulcre?) was built by Sultan Mahmud Shad, the Just, al-Hasan, in the reign of Jahan Shah Rudu ad-Dyluya wa-d-Din bau (son of) Abu-l-Muzaffar, in the year 871 A.H.
-(1466 AD).
-Sultan Mahmud of the Timurid dynasty was in 1466 the ruler of some provinces under the soverign Jahan Shah (1437-1467) of the Qara-Kuyunlu dynasty, King of Persia.
-The inscription commemorates the building of a reservoir and inner gate to the grounds of the palace of GAUR, then the capital of Bengal.
+The inscription explains that this (mosque or sepulchre?) was built by Sultan Mahmud Shad, the Just, al-Hasan, in the reign of Jahan Shah Rudu ad-Dyluya wa-d-Din bau (son of) Abu-l-Muzaffar, in the year 871 A.H.
+(1466 CE).
+Sultan Mahmud of the Timurid dynasty was in 1466 the ruler of some provinces under the soverign Jahan Shah (1437-1467 CE) of the Qara-Kuyunlu dynasty, King of Persia.
+The inscription commemorates the building of a reservoir and inner gate to the grounds of the palace of Gaur, then the capital of Bengal.

 Purchased from H. Kevorkian

 Sharpe Entrance: Iran and India ( Nov 1997 - 2001)

 You may also be interested in these objects: